 By Martin Kurzweil and Josh Wyner

-The American Enterprise Institute recently released that claimed that America’s selective colleges have held steady in their enrollment of low-income students, while seeing a decline in middle-income students.
+The American Enterprise Institute recently released a report that claimed that America’s selective colleges have held steady in their enrollment of low-income students, while seeing a decline in middle-income students.
 Though it is not stated directly, the authors seem to be saying that colleges should shift their attention from low-income to middle-income students.
 Also implied is that as long as colleges continue to enroll the same share of low-income students, they’re doing enough.
 Maintaining the status quo, however, isn’t enough.

 In fact, both low- and middle-income students are severely underrepresented at selective institutions.
 The report presents a false trade-off that diverts attention from the real issue: Students in the top income bracket are extraordinarily overrepresented at our nation’s most selective colleges and universities.